 Before you think of it, I DO NOT use proprietary apps like: Instagram, Discord, WhatsApp Facebook or any app that needs a real, static, phone number to login to new devices.

 1. Call connection issues

-There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they listen in but you never know, most of the times this is a bug, when you use VoIP calls it uses open source protocols and there are rare chances of any bug, remember - no code is 100% bug proof.
+There are too many carriers around the world and things can go wrong due to their errors, you or your friend can get connected to a stranger, they could listen in and you never know.
+VoIP calls are standardized between the 2 parties in the call.

 Once you dial the number the call goes Over The Air through your phone’s or laptop’s cellular or WiFi network connects to the ISP’s exchange does its magic and connects you to the recipient.